Albert Denison (Royal Navy officer)

-Rear Admiral Hon.
-Albert Denison Somerville Denison (4 October 1835 – 2 September 1903) was an officer in the British Royal Navy who served in China during the Second Opium War and received a medal for his service.
+Rear-Admiral Albert Denison Somerville Denison (4 October 1835 – 2 September 1903) was an officer in the British Royal Navy who served in China during the Second Opium War and received a medal for his service.

 Early life

 Albert Denison was born on 4 October 1835, the second son of Albert Denison, 1st Baron Londesborough, and the Hon.
 Henrietta Weld-Forester (a daughter of the 1st Baron Forester).
 He had a brother, Harold Albert Denison.

 Family

 In 1873 he married Louisa Fanny Crichlow Fabris.
 His daughter, the Honourable Daisy Denison, married Robert Lockhart Hobson of the British Museum in 1900.
 In 1938, Daisy was granted the title as a Baron's daughter which would have been hers had her father survived to succeed as Lord Londesborough.
 She died in 1967.
 He had two other daughters, Ivy, who married Herbert Guy Sturges Mitchison, and Lily, who married Reginald Marsh Everett.
 Both were also declared Honourable on the same basis as Daisy.
 After the most senior line to the Londesborough barony failed, his son Ernest succeeded to the title in 1937.